The Jet Fuel for Net Zero

 What is SAF and how is it made?

-A Europe-leading project on Teesside
+A world-leading project on Teesside

 Jet Zero

 Reducing our carbon emissions will be a collective effort by individuals, governments, and businesses across the world.
 The UK government has committed to decarbonising the UK aviation industry by 2050, when it is intended that the UK will be a carbon-neutral country.
-As part of this, the government announced a strategy for the aviation industry in 2022, known as the Jet Zero Strategy.
+As part of this commitment, the government announced a strategy for the aviation industry in 2022, known as the Jet Zero Strategy.

 Find out more